ISAG-V2-WebDev/fak-sue-frontend/README.md

-# fark-sue-frontend
+# fak-sue-frontend
-This is frontend of Fark Sue web application.
+This is frontend of Fak Sue web application.